synfonaut/Open-Directory/README.md

 Mailchimp newsletter
 Click to expand like old reddit

+* update meta description and title on location update

 * 404 page
 * fix twitter banner, make it nice and large, add icon